Hurricane Camille: Impact

-Hurricane Camille caused damage and destruction from Cuba, the southeastern United States with a landfall in Mississippi, and into Virginia.
-The NHC described that Camille "[ranked] as the most destructive of all hurricanes."
-The total U.S. estimated cost of damage was $1,420,750,000, which made Camille the country's most expensive at the time, slightly surpassing 1965's Hurricane Betsy when unadjusted for inflation.
+Hurricane Camille produced a variety of effects from the Caribbean to the Mid-Atlantic states.
+The NHC stated that Camille "[ranked] as the most destructive of all hurricanes."
+The total U.S. estimated cost of damage was $1,420,750,000, which made Camille the country's costliest hurricane at the time, slightly surpassing 1965's Hurricane Betsy when unadjusted for inflation.
 Throughout the United States, Camille killed 343 people, including 288 directly, across Mississippi, Louisiana, Virginia, and West Virginia.
 There were many indirect deaths after the storm.
 A 2016 examination of death certificates in Mississippi and Virginia identified 55 indirect fatalities, most of them from cardiovascular failure.
 In addition, a plane crashed during takeoff at New Orleans' Lakefront Airport, killing four people, while carrying supplies to the Mississippi coast.
+More than 9,000 people were injured by the hurricane.

 Along the United States gulf coast, Camille had a variety of damaging effects that impacted agriculture, housing, transportation, and utilities.
 From Alabama to Louisiana, the hurricane left an estimated 200,000 people homeless.
 From Louisiana to Mobile Bay, all Coast Guard buoys were moved or damaged, which disrupted navigation and cost $1.2 million to repair.
-The powerful waves submerged and eroded nearly all of the barrier islands offshore Mississippi and Alabama.
+The powerful waves submerged and eroded nearly all of the barrier islands offshore of Mississippi and Alabama.
 Pelican Island, located off Alabama's Dauphin Island, completely disappeared following the hurricane.
-The waves cut Mississippi's Ship Island in two by creating an inlet later known as Camille Cut, after about 251 acre of land was eroded.
+The waves cut Mississippi's Ship Island in two by creating an inlet later known as the Camille Cut, after about 251 acre of land was eroded.
 Nearly every pier along the gulf in Alabama and Mississippi was destroyed, and many piers in Florida were damaged.
 The hurricane washed out about 20 mi of Louisville and Nashville Railroad (L&N) track from New Orleans to Pascagoula, Mississippi.